 In the game’s timeline, this story would take place after Erend finds his sister but before the quest “Looming Shadow” at the end of the game.

 Rated PG-13.
 Contains innuendo, kissing, alcohol references, and non-graphic violence.

 Also available on AO3 if you prefer to read it there.

 LIKE HAMMER & STEEL

-Erend called to her across the marketplace and she felt a blaze of emotion like a bellows blast to the heart.
+Erend shouted her name across the marketplace and she felt a blaze of emotion like a bellows blast to the heart.
 He barged past Carja guards, silk-clad nobles and crate-carrying couriers with all the grace of a boar in a garden — a large, magnificent boar wrapped in leather and metal.

 Masara smiled at the Vanguard captain.
 “What can we drink to today?” she asked in greeting.